No. 12 Kentucky rallies from 14 down, beats Vanderbilt 78-64

 “He was real calm,” Hagans said of Calipari.
 “He wanted us to work it out altogether and talk on it.
 You know, we came out there and just we were the aggressor in the second half and we were just trying to get the win.”

-The Wildcats (19-5, 9-2) did that to keep a piece of the lead atop the Southeastern Conference standings with Auburn and LSU.
+The Wildcats (19-5, 9-2) did that to keep a piece of the lead atop the Southeastern Conference standings with LSU, with Auburn a half game behind.
 The Wildcats also won their eighth straight over Vanderbilt, though this was the fifth time in this streak that they’ve had to rally from a double-digit deficit after clawing back to a 36-27 deficit at halftime.

 Immanuel Quickley also had 18 points, Nick Richards had 12 and Hagans finished with 11 points and 10 rebounds in Calipari’s 400th career game at Kentucky.